PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image26.png"  style="width:40%"   />

-Examine the Python code from the third cell in the notebook which loads customer data from **Customers.csv** into a Spark DataFrame and then displays the DataFrame schema and samples rows of data.
+Examine the Python code inside the third cell in the notebook which loads customer data from **Customers.csv** into a Spark DataFrame and then displays the DataFrame schema and samples rows of data.